 In the event you’re still wondering if this info is accurate, the TSA’s blog post about e-cigs and traveling aboard planes will certainly calm your fears.
 As far as using them while flying, we suggest you contact your airline and see what they have to say.
 Though most airlines don’t approve of it.

 At this time, there aren’t any.
 You’d think there would be, but there really aren’t.
 However, there are rules for liquids of any type.
-Since you’ll likely be traveling with your Halo Triton, Apollo eGo, or another mod-type e-cig that requires a clearomizer tank – you’re most likely going to be traveling with e-juice.
+Since you’ll likely be traveling with your Halo Triton, Apollo eGo, or another mod-type e-cigs that requires a clearomizer tank – you’re most likely going to be traveling with e-juice.
 You’ll have to follow their guidelines for “how much” you can take.
 Don’t worry though…they’ve made it a tad bit easier than you think.

 If you do a little bit of research, you’ll find out there are very few people that had any difficulties with the TSA concerning their e-liquids or e-cigarettes in general.
-If you’d like to be a little bit more precautionary, don’t declare these items for inspection at the checkpoint.
+To be a little bit more precautionary, don’t declare these items for inspection at the checkpoint.
 If you know you’re not carrying anything suspicious or illegal, let the TSA do their job and go on your way.
 If they should raise an eyebrow, let them know it’s nicotine e-liquid for your e-cig – but don’t bring attention to yourself if it’s not necessary.

 Recommendations for Traveling with your eCig